PankajYadav981/delta-demo/README.md

 # delta-demo
-this is demo for Git &amp; G ithub class
+this is demo for Git &amp; Github class.